 Karisa went on to capture the 2008 WYCE ‘Best New Artist‘, as well as the coveted ‘Album of the Year’ Jammie awards.
 She’s gone on to win “Best Contemporary Folk” for her Stronger album, and an ArtPrize music award for single, “The Courage of One”.

-Karisa performs solo and with a band.
-She has shared the stage with national artists Ziggy Marley, Pat Benatar, Sam Phillips, Billy Bob Thornton, and has performed for Barack Obama.
+Karisa performs solo, as duo or with a full band.
+She has shared the stage with national artists Seal, Ziggy Marley, Pat Benatar, Sam Phillips, Billy Bob Thornton, and has performed for Barack Obama.
 She has performed and recorded with national artist Brian VanderArk (The Verve Pipe), and has often been a featured artist in the Meijer Garden’s Tuesday Summer Concert series.
 Favorite venues include, Chicago’s Old Town School of Folk Music, The Living Room and The Bitter End in New York City, Wheatland Festival, and Seven Steps Up in Spring Lake, MI.

-Karisa teaches violin, voice and guitar at the Triumph Music Academy, performs with the Bluewater Kings Band and with a brand new theater/music company called America’s Music Company, and lives in Grand Rapids, Michigan, with her husband John and sons John-Paul & Quentin.
+Karisa teaches violin, voice and guitar and Ukulele at the Triumph Music Academy, performs with the Bluewater Kings Band and with a brand new theater/music company called America’s Music Company, and lives in Grand Rapids, Michigan, with her husband John and sons John-Paul & Quentin.
 They are expecting their third son in Oct/Nov of 2018!

 Friends and collaborators:

-Bluewater Kings Band, Mark Jackson, Kyle Thompson, UV Hippo, Serita’s Black Rose, Grand Rapids Carolers, Michael Triant, Lou Musa, Jake Gerard, Russell Gorton, Rob Mulligan, Jack Gregory, Greg Baxter, Paul Lesinski, Andrew Martin, Michael Sullivan, Susan Picking, The Rockit King, Fauxgrass Music, Wisaal Music, Brian Vander Ark, Eddie Eicher, Mark Lundell.
+Bluewater Kings Band, Mark Jackson, Kyle Thompson, UV Hippo, Serita’s Black Rose, Grand Rapids Carolers, Michael Triant, Lou Musa, Jake Gerard, Russell Gorton, Rob Mulligan, Jack Gregory, Greg Baxter, Paul Lesinski, Andrew Martin, Michael Sullivan, Susan Picking, The Rockit King, Fauxgrass Music, Brian Vander Ark and The Verve Pipe.